KishanKRavi/ImageGenerator/README.md

 ___________________________________________

 # HowToRun
-get the accesskey as mentioned below, and open command prompt and run the command "node app.js" then go to browser search "localhost:3000" ,the page will be hosted
+Get the accesskey as mentioned below, and open command prompt and run the command "node app.js" then go to browser search "localhost:3000" ,the page will be hosted